fernandozf/r-place-V2/README.md

 # Alexa Hildebrand, Eva Murdock, Fernando Fonseca
-Parquet-new: first used to create a parquet file
+parquet-new: first used to create a parquet file

 RefiningParquet: changed user to just identifying numbers, added time diff, and time diff in minutes